Menu

 All riders, paid or free, will receive a short-sleeve tri-blend shirt, access to rest stops, food and beverages at rest stops, access to SAG "support and gear" vehicles if needed, and post-ride meal and beverages.

-Why do I need to pick up my packet?
+Why do I need to pick up my registration packet?

-Packets include the wristband needed for access to rest stops, food and beverages at rest stops, access to SAG "support and gear" vehicles, post-ride showers at the East Side Y in Green Bay, and a post-ride meal-and-beverage voucher.
+Packets include the wristband needed for access to rest stops, food and beverages at rest stops, access to SAG "support and gear" vehicles, and a post-ride meal-and-beverage voucher.

 Is there an age restriction to participate?